• Features

 Quick sign up | No credit card required

 Want popups on your Shopify store?
-You’ve got three routes — apps that handle everything, Shopify’s built-in tool, or writing code yourself:
+There are three ways to do it: using a Shopify popup app, Shopify’s built-in tool, or writing code yourself.

-Most work the same way — install, pick a template, customize colors to match your brand, and publish.
+Most work the same way: install, pick a popup template, customize colors to match your brand, and publish.
 The fundamental differences show in triggers and targeting.

 Exit-intent catches abandoning visitors, scroll percentage waits until they’re engaged, and time delays prevent annoying immediate popups.
-Better apps segment by location, device, or past purchases — showing different offers to first-time visitors versus returning customers.
+The best apps segment by location, device, or past purchases.
+They show different offers to first-time visitors versus returning customers.

-Expect to pay $20–100 monthly for decent features.
-Free versions exist, but limit impressions or add watermarks.
+Expect to pay $20–$100/month for decent features.
+Free versions exist, but they limit impressions or add watermarks.

 Pros